-- 5 mentoring sessions with the advising composer during the period of June – Aug, 2019.
-The advising composer will be selected based to best fit the winning student’s musical interest.
-Sessions will be a combination of online and in person.
+- 5 mentoring sessions with the advising composer [TBD] during the period of June – Aug, 2020.
+The advising composer will be selected in advance for this season’s particular project and focus.
+Mentoring sessions will be a combination of online and in-person.

-- A professional score reading session with SFCMP in Aug 2019.
+- A professional score reading session with SFCMP in the late summer/fall of 2020.